18 Epic Things to Do in Ullapool, Scotland

 With all of these incredible things to do in Ullapool, it'll be thirsty work, and luckily Ullapool isn't short of places to eat and drink.
 Some of the highest recommended places to eat and drink are listed below:

 - Seafood Shack - A must-do when visiting Ullapool.
+You will want fish and chip for sure.

 - Tea on the Wall - Scottish cream tea served on a wall looking out across Loch Broom.